F Street and 7th Street shopping districts

-Parts of F Street and 7th Street, N.W. and nearby blocks have historically been the heart of the Washington, D.C. downtown shopping district.
+Parts of F Street and 7th Street, N.W. and nearby blocks have historically been the heart of the Washington, D.C.
+Downtown shopping district.
 In the first half of the 20th century there were numerous upscale large department stores along and near F Street, while 7th Street housed more economical emporia and large retail furniture stores.
-The F street corridor stretches west from Downtown's Penn Quarter and Gallery Place towards 15th Street while the 7th Street corridor includes Penn Quarter, Chinatown and Mount Vernon Square neighborhoods and extends up to the border of Shaw.
+The F street corridor stretches west from Downtown's Penn Quarter and Gallery Place towards 15th Street, while the 7th Street corridor includes the neighborhoods of Penn Quarter, Chinatown and Mount Vernon Square, and extends up to the border of Shaw.

 History

-Center Market, the city's largest public market, opened in 1872 operating until 1931 on the site of today's National Archives Building.
-Its northern end faced Pennsylvania Avenue between 7th and 9th street.
+Center Market, the city's largest public market, opened in 1872, operating until 1931 on the site of today's National Archives Building.
+Its northern end faced Pennsylvania Avenue between 7th and 9th Streets.
 Transportation by Washington, D.C.'s streetcars, first horse-drawn, then electrified, notably the busy transfer point at F and 9th, helped solidify this area as D.C.'s most popular shopping district during that time.

 Current retail

-Although Macy's is the only traditional department store left, the district is home to four discount department stores, three small malls or shopping centers, and many on-street retail stores such as H&M, Anthropologie, etc.
+Although Macy's is the only traditional department store left, the district is home to four discount department stores, three small malls or shopping centers, and many on-street retail stores, including H&M, Anthropologie, and others.

 From north to south and east to west: